by Collyn Rivers

 This article explains why a weight distribution hitch limits cornering.
 A weight distribution hitch is often referred to as a WDH.

-A travel trailer‘s essential need to be front-heavy imposes a down-force (weight) on the rear of the tow vehicle.
+A caravan‘s essential need to be front-heavy imposes a down-force (weight) on the rear of the tow vehicle.
 It is like pushing down the handles of a loaded wheelbarrow.
 It reduces the down-force (weight) on the tow vehicle’s front tyres.

-If the laden travel trailer weighs the same (or less) than the laden tow vehicle the weight transfer effect is minor.
-In Australia, however, travel trailers increasingly (and undesirably) outweigh the tow vehicle.
+If the laden caravan weighs the same (or less) than the laden tow vehicle the weight transfer effect is minor.
+In Australia, however, caravans increasingly (and undesirably) outweigh the tow vehicle.

 A Weight Distribution Hitch (WDH) assists to restore that otherwise ‘lost’ weight.
 In doing so, however, a WDH inherently reduces the rigs’ cornering ability.